hershd23/buzzdb-docs/docs/part1/lab3.rst

 Assignment 3: B+-Tree
 =================================

 For the third lab, you will implement the B+Tree data structure.
-We have provided you with a set of unimplemented functions.
-You will need to fill in these functions.
-We will grade your code by running a set of system tests written using `Google
-Test <https://github.com/google/googletest>`__).
-We have provided a set of unit tests that you may find useful in verifying that your code works.

 Getting started
 ---------------